MelissaPleitez/Client_System_Backend/README.md

 # Backend Setup and Configuration (for .NET Web API)

 ### 1. Prerequisites:
-- You need to have .NET Core 6 installed on your system.
+- You need to have .NET Core 6.0 Runtime installed on your system.
+(Make sure to installed this version to run the project)
 - Ensure HTTPS is enabled, as the frontend expects a secure connection.

 ### 2. Clone the Repository: